netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 This document does not define new HTTP extensions but makes those defined in {{W3C-Trace-Context}} optional headers for the RESTCONF protocol.

-In {{I-D.draft-rogaglia-netconf-trace-ctx-extension-03}}, the NETCONF protocol extension is defined and we will re-use several of the YANG and XML objects defined in that document for RESTCONF.
+In {{I-D.draft-ietf-netconf-trace-ctx-extension-02}}, the NETCONF protocol extension is defined and we will re-use several of the YANG and XML objects defined in that document for RESTCONF.
 Please refer to that document for additional context and example applications.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT","SHOULD","SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+Additionally, the document utilizes the following abbreviations:

+OTLP:
+: OpenTelemetry protocol as defined by {{OpenTelemetry}}

+M.E.L.T:
+: Metrics, Events, Logs and Traces

+gNMI:
+: gRPC Network Management Interface, as defined by {{gNMI}}

 # RESTCONF Extensions